-The Meal Binder
+Creating a Meal Planning Binder

 I have a ridiculous love of binders and notebooks.
 I’m sure my husband thinks it’s some kind of obsession, and maybe it is!
 On the dining room table, on the kitchen counters, on my desk, you can always find a plethora of binders and notebooks filled with thoughts and ideas.
 I also have binders with schedules for blogging, work, and daily life.
 It just makes sense to have one for our meals as well!

 Print out your favorite recipes.
 The ones you have saved on Pinterest, the ones you’ve bookmarked from various websites, or ones that you have saved on your computer.
 You can print a few new recipes if you want, but try and stick to the tried and true recipes that you know your family loves.
 (For meal planning balance we try and use no more than one new meal idea a week.)

-You can also add recipes that you don’t print off the computer.
-For these I will either use an 8 1/2 by 11 inch piece of paper (so it’s the same size as all the rest) and write down the recipe that is in my brain or from a favorite cookbook, or type it up and print it off like the others.
-You don’t have to write down all of your favorite recipes.
+You should also add recipes that you don’t print off the computer.
+For these, I will use an 8 1/2 by 11-inch piece of paper (so it’s the same size as all the rest) and write down the recipe that is in my brain or from a favorite cookbook or type it up and print it off like the others.
+In my Recipe Binder Printables Bundle, there are special pages with “recipe cards” to write down all of your favorite recipes.

 Once you’ve done that you can easily see all the recipes you plan on making, as well as the ingredients.
 Go through the recipes and make a grocery list of the items needed for the week or month based on what you don’t have on hand.